Enlight-Development/small-catch/README.md

 ## (0-0)

-Happy, a connection is on its bluetooth or wifi.
+Happy, a connection is on its Bluetooth or wifi.

 ## (p-p)